 Corporate culture in 2022: how to define it?

 A catch-all term, a real anchored value or an uncertain detail?
 These are the different characteristics that can be heard when talking about corporate culture.
 From the shaping of the first organizations to the Industrial Revolution, this definition has evolved and gone through several metamorphoses.
 The company was seen more as a family entity before migrating to a vision that relates to culture.
-Nowadays, how do you properly qualify a company and its culture, how do you identify it and know if it coincides with yourself ?
+Nowadays, how do you correctly qualify a company and its culture, how do you identify it and know if it coincides with yourself ?

 Entrepreneurial Contextualization